JaredLBailey/JaredLBailey.github.io/_posts/2023-04-06-Finding-Largest-Divisor-With-Python.md

 ---

 ### Name the Function
-First I name the function largest_divisor_finder, and have that function take two arguments: value1 and value2. value1 and value2 are the two whole numbers which the user wishes to find a common divisor for.
+First I name the function largest_divisor_finder, and have that function take two arguments: value1 and value2. value1 and value2 are the two whole numbers which the user desires to find a common divisor for.
 ```ruby
 def largest_divisor_finder(value1, value2):
 ```

 <br/>
-### Example Number
+### Example Calculation
 For an example, I will set value1 to 48 and value2 to 72.
-In this example I find the largest number that divides evenly into both numbers
+In this example I will find the largest number that divides evenly into both numbers.
 ```ruby
 value1 = 48
 value2 = 72